 Yet, to those who “have an ear to hear,” the Gospel is good news.
 Christ’s gospel is the proclamation of the expanding government of God to govern all the world.
 The establishment of God’s rule is the only way today’s confused, violence-addicted earth will ever have peace, joy, and abundance.
 The true Gospel is the powerful message of God’s government, which triumphs peacefully and subversively over all the pagan governments of the world.

 The announcement of “good news”—the very best news that could be heard today—was about Christ’s Kingdom being established on earth.
 Living in God’s Kingdom is salvation from the sin of empire.
 Unfortunately, ‘Jesus as Savior’ is often preached without reference to the Kingdom.
 But apart from the Kingdom, there is no gospel, and there is no salvation.
 Paul issues a sharp rebuke for anyone who preaches a false gospel (Galatians 1:6-8).
 Christians rarely set out to twist the gospel, but they often preach a gospel that is shaped more by the pagan cultures around them than by the Scriptures.

 For the Kingdom of God is not a matter of talk but of power.

 1 Corinthians 4:20

-God calls us out of the nations we were born and into citizenship in his Kingdom.
+God calls us out of the nations we were born in and into citizenship in his Kingdom.
 This is why we only experience true salvation when we forsake the pagan nations of the world that Christ’s Kingdom has been set up in opposition to.
 Pagan nations offer Satan’s way of ruling the world while the Kingdom offers God’s way.